IsaacAlfredo/IsaacAlfredo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
- 🌱 I’m currently learning developing myself to get experience, so for now all my projects are personal projects that I creating with study purpose and grow up my portfolio.
+ 🌱 I’m currently developing myself to get experience, so for now all my projects are personal projects that I creating with study purpose and grow up my portfolio.
  💬 If you want to talk to me, use the contact you prefer in my bio.

  Thanks for visiting me!